Key Takeaways

 Silent treatment is another form of emotional manipulation, where parents withdraw all communication and affection until you apologize or comply with their demands.
 This teaches you that love is conditional and that your worth depends on your ability to meet their emotional needs.

-3. Withholding Love and Affection as Punishment
+3. Withholding Love & Affection as Punishment

 Healthy parents provide consistent love and support even when addressing behavioral issues.
 Emotionally abusive parents use love as a reward system, withdrawing affection, attention, or approval when you don’t meet their expectations or comply with their demands.